Sudhanshurastogi10/Earthquakes-Data-Analysis/README.md

 # Earthquakes-Data-Analysis
-A MS Excel based data analysis to find correlation between various attributes, perform operations, visualize data and deduce a conclusion based on the dataset.
+A MS Excel based data analysis project to find correlation between various attributes, perform operations, visualize data and deduce a conclusion based on the dataset.